alainiamburg/sniffROM/README.md

 # sniffROM
-A tool for passive data capture and reconnaissance of flash chips.
+A tool for passive data capture and reconnaissance of serial flash chips.
 It is used in conjunction with a Saleae logic analyzer to reconstruct flash memory contents and extract contextual information about device operations.

 * Supports SPI and I²C flash chips.
 * Recognizes most flash commands across different chip vendors.